VoronDesign/Voron-2/README.md

 ## Updates: ##

+_Apr  4, 2016:_
+Updated BOM to reflect some changes discussed on GitHub.
+Big thanks to codexmas for QA work.
+Checked in a PDF version of the BOM.
+Manual is getting closer to being finished.

 _Mar 22, 2016:_
 REV A STLs are published.
 Updated to the X Carriage to house a blower fan.
 Also updated the BOM to reflect the new configuration.